WebOfTrustInfo/rwot6-santabarbara/draft-documents/btcr_resolver.md

 ### Output of Phase 2

-Returns final constructed JSON-LD DID Document to caller, which can use the keys to authenticate data such the signature on a verifiable claim, or perform other application tasks.
+This resolution phase returns a final constructed JSON-LD DID Document to caller, which can use the keys to authenticate data such as the signature on a verifiable claim, or perform other application tasks.

 Let's assume the supplementary DID document (from the OP_RETURN data) is stored in an immutable store and contains the following `didDocument`.